Have you been affected? Steps to take now

 You should also start to gather evidence including videos, pictures and flooding impacts on your farm separately.
 Take photos of everything damaged by flood water to support claims.
 Even low value items can amount to considerable sums when added together.
 Trying to evidence loss after an event can be difficult.

-Click here for goverment guidance if your land has been flooded - including information on:
+Click here for government guidance if your land has been flooded - including information on:

 - Temporary measures and minor change requests